IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Experimental Setup and Analysis

-The best measures were achieved in case of the IFSS-Net in full supervision mode (IFSS-Net-FS) reporting over the three muscles an average of: $0.9872 \pm 0.0016$ Dice, $0.977 \pm 0.0047$ mIoU, $0.578 \pm 0.039~mm$ HDD and $0.197 \pm 0.026~mm$ ASD.
-The HDD and the ASD measures determine the surface smoothness of the segmented muscle, lower scores indicate better segmentation quality.
-Fig.~\ref{qualitativeAnalysis}~shows for ``IFSS-Net-FS" a very smooth prediction and a closer to the ground truth segmentation yielding to a small \% of volume error with $1.2315 \pm 0.465$ as an average over the validation and the test set.
-IFSS-Net-FS is then followed by IFSS-Net-WS, which is trained in weak supervision mode, reporting over the three muscles an average of: $0.985 \pm 0.004$ Dice, $0.971 \pm 0.006$ mIoU, $0.728 \pm 0.084~mm$ HDD and $0.275 \pm 0.031~mm$ ASD.
-IFSS-Net-WS yields to a \% of volume error of $1.6035 \pm 0.587$.
-The weakly supervised prediction, as shown in Fig.~\ref{qualitativeAnalysis}, is also smooth and achieves competitive performance to IFSS-Net-FS.
-PG-Net is in the third place, in term of Dice and mIoU measures, however, it performs a segmentation similar to zero-order interpolation as shown in Fig.~\ref{qualitativeAnalysis}, yielding to an unsmooth volume surface prediction.
-Therefore, PG-Net reported high HDD $18.407 \pm 0.13~mm$ and $7.126 \pm 0.16~mm$ ASD scores, while yielding to $18.617 \pm 3.984$ \% of volume error.
-In comparison with the PG-Net, the 3D-Unet achieves the lower Dice $0.767\pm 0.149$ and $0.678\pm 0.137$ mIoU.
-However, the 3D-Unet results in smoother predictions than PG-Net, as shown in Fig.~\ref{qualitativeAnalysis}, and also achieves better HDD and ASD, $13.374 \pm 0.125~mm$ and $5.46 \pm 0.18~mm$ respectively.
-Thus, the 3D-Unet provides lower volume errors than PG-Net ($13.013 \pm 2.84105$ \% ), but much higher than our IFSS-Net methods.
+In Fig.~\ref{InteractiveSettingValidationTest} we show\textcolor{black}{s} the obtained metrics for the three propagation methods over the validation and the test set.
+The best measures were achieved for the IFSS-Net-FS reporting over the three muscles an average of: $0.9872 \pm 0.0016$ Dice, $0.977 \pm 0.0047$ mIoU, $0.578 \pm 0.039~mm$ HDD and $0.197 \pm 0.026~mm$ ASD.
+Fig.~\ref{qualitativeAnalysis}~shows for the IFSS-Net-FS a very smooth prediction and a closer to the ground truth segmentation yielding to a small volumetric error with $1.129 \pm 0.045$ and $0.742 \pm 0.015$ as an average over the three muscles for the validation and the test set respectively.
+IFSS-Net-FS is followed by the IFSS-Net-WS, with $0.985 \pm 0.004$ Dice, $0.971 \pm 0.006$ mIoU, $0.728 \pm 0.084~mm$ HDD and $0.275 \pm 0.031~mm$ ASD.
+IFSS-Net-WS yields to an average \% of volume error of $1.495 \pm 0.07$ and $0.981 \pm 0.08$ over the validation and the test sets respectively.
+The weakly supervised prediction, as shown in Fig.~\ref{qualitativeAnalysis}, is also smooth and achieves competitive performance \textcolor{black}{for} IFSS-Net-FS.
+PG-Net falls to the third place in terms of Dice and mIoU measures.
+As shown in Fig.~\ref{qualitativeAnalysis} it performs a segmentation similar to zero-order interpolation, yielding to an unsmooth volume surface prediction. \textcolor{black}{This is due to the PG-Net architecture using the RNN module, which requires flattening feature maps into vectors, thus loosing spatial structure.} Therefore, PG-Net reported high HDD $18.407 \pm 0.13~mm$ and $7.126 \pm 0.16~mm$ ASD scores, while yielding to $18.617 \pm 3.984$ \% of volume error.
+Regarding the P and R, we can see that our model maintains a proper trade-off, yielding a successful segmentation.
+In Fig.~\ref{hddpart3} we show the HDD distribution over the propagation networks and also we compares it with Seg-Net-FS.
+We can see that our extension from the volumetric segmentation (Seg-Net-FS) to segmentation with propagation (IFSS-Net) promotes a great reduction in the HDD scores, yielding to a smoother prediction while promoting accurate volume quantification.
+We can see that PG-Net has two set of quartiles, those concentrated below $4~mm$ which corresponds to the propagated masks that are close to the reference masks, and those above $8~mm$, which corresponds to the propagated masks that are far from the reference masks.
+Therefore, PG-Net have difficulties in propagating the reference mask in depth.